-SealesWinslow has a team of experts across the country.
+SealesWinslow has a team of experts covering the entire country.

 With a love of dairy farming and a research background, Natalie joined up with Altum (now Ballance) in 2012 as a Business Extension Specialist.
 In August 2015 Natalie moved to the animal nutrition side of the Ballance business, SealesWinslow, as Science Extension, North Island."

 Chances are you might already know Mark, who joined SealesWinslow at the beginning of 2012.
 Before that he was with RD1 for over 20 years, including a long stretch as branch manager of the Reporoa and Te Puke stores.

 Mark is SealesWinslow Technical Sales Representative for Tauranga, Whakatane, Rotorua and surrounding areas within the Bay of Plenty.

 Having supported farmers all his working life, Mark has a great understanding of the dairy industry and the challenges and opportunities that go with it.
 His knowledge of local conditions is unbeatable and he’s a great person to turn to for advice on increasing the health and performance of your herd.

 "Paul has an extensive background in agricultural production systems consultancy and an in-depth experience in strategic development and practical implementation of dairy and ruminant farming systems.
 He has provided consultancy services both in New Zealand and internationally for Dairy Beef Solutionz Ltd, Nutrition Services Ltd, Ravensdown Co-operative, AgResearch Limited and Intelact Nutrition Limited, among others.

 Paul has a Bachelor of Agricultural Science with Honours, majoring in plant science and intensive dairy systems, and is a member of New Zealand Grasslands Association, New Zealand Society of Animal Production, New Zealand Association of Scientists and New Zealand Association of Ruminant Nutritionists.